Luvuyo8/Applied-Data-Science-/K-Nearest Neighbors/README.md

 ### **Project Overview: K-Nearest Neighbors**

 #### **Objectives**
-- Understand the K-Nearest Neighbors (KNN) algorithm.
+- Using the K-Nearest Neighbors (KNN) algorithm.
 - Use KNN to classify customer data based on predefined categories.
 - Optimize the K value to improve model accuracy.